 Biden arrives in Europe for G-7 and NATO summits as the world's leading democracies grapple with war in Ukraine as well as their own domestic issues.
 LA Times

-VOA VIEW: Time will tell what the final product will be.
+VOA VIEW: Time will tell.

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

 World leaders poked run at the ruthless Russian dictator Sunday at the start of the G7 Summit.
 New York Post